top of page

 • 2 min read

-Why we trade bright stickers for onion skins and blueberries.
+Why we trade neon dye kits for onion skins and blueberries.

 In the supermarket, you will see kits for neon blue and shocking pink eggs.
 They are bright, fast, and plastic.
 But the Nordic Easter palette is pulled from the earth.
 We use what we have in the kitchen: onion skins for deep amber, blueberries for grey-blue, and coffee for rich brown.
 The beauty is in the imperfection.
 When you unwrap the linen, you never know exactly what the egg will look like.
 It is a lesson in letting go of control.